 Ask to see the parents, if possible.
 Stud dogs often are owned by someone else, but the mother dog should be on the premises.
 Some mothers are quite protective of puppies, so it may be best to meet her away from the litter.
 Checking out mom can be a window into your puppy’s future and lets you see how her puppy may develop once grown.
 If the mother dog acts fearful, growls, or must be locked away, it may be a red flag as to her own lack of socialization and temperament.
 Also look mom over for a sense of her health.
 Is she very thin?
 Does she have a healthy-looking coat?
 Any signs of an unkempt or unwell mother dog can tell you a lot about the care she and her puppies receive, and give you a sense of what the breeder prioritizes.
 A breeder who provides good care for the mother dog is taking responsibility for her health and wellbeing and not just using her to churn out puppies for a profit.

 The best breeders want puppies to go to a forever home that provides proper care and training.
 So expect to be quizzed on what you expect and can offer to their treasured baby.
 If there are no questions from the breeder, run the other way.

 Ask if the breeder has ever turned down a sale.
 You want the answer to be YES, rather than learning they’ll let a puppy go to just anyone who asks.

-A healthy puppy from a reputable breeder with a good bloodline won’t be cheap and can run several hundred dollars.
+A healthy puppy from a reputable breeder with a good bloodline won’t be cheap and can run several hundreds or thousands of dollars.
 Local newspapers may post advertisements for much less.
-Backyard breeders and puppy mill establishments offer “purebred” puppies dirt cheap, but they won’t pass any of these test questions.
+Backyard breeders and puppy mill establishments may offer “purebred” puppies dirt cheap, but they won’t pass any of these test questions.
 You’ll get what you pay for.